rodrgoslveira/Memcached-server-Ruby/README.md

 #### MemCachedServer

-   We have to define the host and port for the Socket to listen and then say to the server to listen.
+   We have to define the host and port for the Socket to listen then tell the server to listen.

 ```ruby
   server = MemCacheServer.new('127.0.0.53',2000)